 - Recovery of rent arrears and service charges

 - Landlord or tenant insolvency

 - Termination of lease claims

-Disputes over contracts are widespread and frequently form a part of wider litigation.
-We act in contractual disputes of all kinds including those involving credit and security agreements, guarantees, insurance, agency, gaming and wagering, construction and the sale of goods and services.
+Disputes arising from contracts are widespread and frequently form a part of wider litigation.
+We have expertise in disputes involving credit and security agreements, guarantees, insurance, agency, gaming and wagering, construction and the sale of goods and services.